-Study finds material loss protects teeth against fatigue failureApril 25th, 2013 in Dentistry /
+Study finds material loss protects teeth against fatigue failureApril 25, 2013 in Medicine & Health / Dentistry

 (Medical Xpress)—Scientists of the Max Planck Institute for Evolutionary Anthropology in Leipzig and the Senckenberg Research Institute in Frankfurt together with dental technicians have digitally analysed modern human teeth using an engineering approach, finite element method, to evaluate the biomechanical behaviour of teeth under realistic loading.
 They report results, showing that very widespread loss of dental material (enamel and dentine) at the base of the crown might be linked to the reduction of tooth wear in our industrialised societies.
 The study is published today in the professional journal PLoS ONE.